-MRI-compatible ICDs are a growing trend in the market.
-This example is Biotronik's Lumax 740 ICDs.
+MRI-compatible ICDs is a growing trend in the market.
+This example is Biotronik's Lumas 740 ICD.

 This is a brief overview of updates on implantable cardioverter defibrillators (ICD), including new technology introductions, advancements to mitigate patient risks and ICD controversies.

 The biggest trends in ICD technology have been a movement to smaller devices, simplified implantation, and reducing or eliminating leads implanted in the veins or the heart.
 The U.S. Food and Drug Administration (FDA) also has certified numerous ICDs as magnetic resonance imaging (MRI)-safe with MR-conditional labeling, to allow patients with ICDs to undergo MRI scans.
 New software is helping increase battery life, reduce unnecessary shocks and better monitor heart failure patients to prevent acute hospitalizations.
 Use of antibacterial envelopes was also recently shown to reduce ICD infection risk.

 ICD controversies include heightened FDA concerns about ICD cybersecurity, recent data showing ICD implantation disparities based on race and gender, the safety of ICD patients being scanned at airport security checkpoints, a high percentage of patients who meet ICD guidelines but are not receiving them, and patients who do not qualify for ICDs but are receiving them.
 These issues and new technologies are all detailed in the sections below.

 One issue with ICDs is the need to implant transvenous leads, which come with their own set of complications including infection risks, more invasive procedures and potential obstruction of the vessels as the leads become encased in scar tissue.
 This last point also makes the leads difficult to remove if and when they need to be replaced.
 This has led to the development of subcutaneous ICDs that instead place the leads under the sternum and leave the venous system untouched.